shariq1989/cookbook/content/recipe/beef-chickpea-stew.md

 9. Add the lemon juice, lemon zest, season the stew with salt and pepper, and garnish with yogurt.
 10. Serve with a steaming side of couscous, marinated kalamata olives, and enjoy!

+#### Can I make beef and chickpea stew in the slow cooker?

+For the Crockpot:

+1. Combine the paprika, turmeric, cumin, cardamom, cinnamon, 2 tsp salt, and 1 tsp pepper in a small bowl.
+Reserve half of the spice mixture and massage the beef with the remaining spices.
+Set aside.
+2. Cut off and discard the top third of the garlic head, leaving the head intact.
+Set aside.
+3. In a [crockpot](https://amzn.to/3DTsjXW), warm butter until melted.
+Then, add onion and cook until they begin to soften.
+4. Add tomato paste, Marmite, and the reserved spice mixture.
+Cook for 1 minute, stirring constantly.
+Add the water, beef, and garlic head, cut side down.
+5. Cover the [crockpot](https://amzn.to/3DTsjXW), Set the slow cooker to low and cook for 7 1/2 hours.
+6. Add the carrots and continue cooking on low for another 30 minutes.
+6. Using tongs, remove the garlic head and squeeze over the stew to release the cloves.
+Whisk to blend.
+7. Stir in the chickpeas and spinach.
+Cook until spinach wilts, about 5 minutes.
+8. Add the lemon juice, lemon zest, and season with salt and pepper.
+Garnish with yogurt.
+9. Serve with a steaming side of couscous, marinated kalamata olives, and enjoy!

 #### Can I make a vegetarian version of this stew?
 Could I make it Vegan?

 With a few modifications, you can easily create a delicious vegetarian or vegan stew using a similar flavor profile to this one.